 I decided that I need an air purifier for various reasons.
-The main one is that I spend over 12 hours in the same room (as my bedroom is also my office – which is not a perfect setup, I know!)
-But, ideal or not, the truth is that I spend so much time in a single room and I need to make sure that everything around me is as perfect as it can get – including the air that I breathe.
+The main one is that I spend over 12 hours in the same room (as my bedroom is also my office – not a perfect setup, I know, but that is it!)
+Ideal or not, the truth is that I spend so much time in a single room and I need to make sure that everything around me is as perfect as it can get – including the quality of the air that I breathe.

 I did a lot of research before making the purchase and I concluded that the Mi Air Purifier is the safest bet here: since I wasn’t entirely confident that it will make a difference, I considered its low price a risk worth taking.
 Cheaper products had bad reviews and other air purifiers that had similar or better reviews were a lot more expensive.

 So I placed my order on Gearbest, which is a site that usually ships directly from China (where the air purifier is made), but might have options to send from the EU, US or other parts of the world – you just have to check out and see.

 However, it doesn’t really matter where you get your Xiaomi Mi Air Purifier shipped from, as it is the same product.
 And then, a couple of weeks later, the little fellow arrived! (this is the original Air Purifier, but the 2S that I ordered afterwards looks even better, with a sleek new display on it)

 Now, it’s worth mentioning that there are a few models available out there: I initially bought the original Mi Air Purifier, but there are more recent versions as well, like the Xiaomi Mi Air Purifier 2s, the 3… but all in all, apart from some minor design differences, these products are basically the same thing.

 They have similar designs and all work following the same principles and even use the same filters… so I’d say that this review would apply for any model.
 But it’s worth having in mind that I am talking about the one I have linked to above.